InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 The Chern number is a *topological invariant*; it is insensitive to local details of the wavefunction and only depends on how many times the wavefunction wraps around in momentum space.
 This topological nature of the Chern number explains the robustness of the Hall conductivity: *it cannot change gradually as experimental conditions are tweaked*.
 Instead, it only jumps when the system undergoes a true topological transition - such as when the chemical potential crosses a Landau level and a new chiral edge state emerges.
 This is why the plateaus are sharp and stable: *they reflect changes in an integer-valued invariant that counts how the wavefunction "winds" in momentum space* [8].

-#img(path: "/images/chiral.svg", caption: "A schematic showing how edge states emerge from Landau levels and contribute to quantized Hall conductance.
-The dashed line represents the chemical potential.
-Each filled Landau level below the chemical potential contributes one chiral edge channel (right-moving on one edge and left-moving on the other edge), leading to a quantized Hall current.
-Because the number of filled levels changes only when the chemical potential crosses a Landau level, the Hall conductance remains constant over a range of energies, resulting in quantized plateaus.", position: top, width: 55%)
-#img(path: "/images/berryPhase.svg", caption: "Visual representation of the geometric phase (Berry phase) acquired by a quantum wavefunction as its momentum traces a closed loop in momentum space.
-The central point represents a singularity in momentum space created by the magnetic field.
-The number of times the wavefunction’s path wraps around this singularity determines the accumulated Berry phase - 0, π, or 2π in the examples shown.
-The total winding over the Brillouin zone gives an integer topological invariant known as the Chern number, which dictates quantized physical observables like the Hall conductance.", position: bottom, width: 50%)

 == Beyond quantum hall: Topological insulators